rptseng/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 For a future direction, we would like to design a study that can demonstrate to a consumer that MechaCar products have a higher highway fuel efficiency rating in miles per gallon(mpg) than its closest competitor, RoboTruck.

-- Hypotheses
+- Hypotheses:

 The null hypothesis is the in highway fuel efficiency (mpg) for MechaCars is the same or lower than the mpg for RoboTrucks.

 The alternative hypothesis is the highway fuel efficiency (mpg) for MechaCars is greater than the mpg for RoboTrucks.

-- Statistical Test
+- Statistical Test:

 In this scenario we would like to run a paired or two-sample t-test with a one-tailed significance level so we can make the case to consumers that MechaCar is superior to RoboTruck by this metric.

-- Data Requirements
+- Data Requirements:

 We would need a data set that can be grouped by Manufacturer (MechaCar or RoboTruck) with values for highway fuel efficiency in miles per gallon (mpg).
 We would like to have a sample size of at least 20 vehicles in each category to run our test.